amalgam8/amalgam8/README.md

 The registry supports a number of configuration options, most of which should be set through environment variables.

-The environment variables can be set via command line flags as well
+The environment variables can be set via command line flags as well.

 ### Command Line Flags and Environment Variables